teamscode/teamscode.github.io/README.md

 Want to become part of the TeamsCode team?
 Visit [this page](https://teamscode.com/contests/create/) for more information or reach out to us using the contact info below.

 ## Contact
-If you have any questions, feel free to contact us at https://teamscode.com/contact or support@teamscode.com.
+If you have any questions, feel free to contact us at https://teamscode.org/contact or contact@teamscode.org.
+For questions regarding joining the team, submit an application at https://teamscode.org/contests/create/ or email support@teamscode.org.